AzureCosmosDB/labs/readme.md

 **Notes**

-1. If you are unsure of what version of the .NET Framework you have installed on your local machine, you can visit the following link to view instructions on determining your installed version: <https://docs.microsoft.com/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed>.
-2. If you already have .NET Core installed on your local machine, you should check the version of your .NET Core installation using the ``dotnet --version`` command.
+1. If you already have .NET Core installed on your local machine, you should check the version of your .NET Core installation using the ``dotnet --version`` command.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------